nelsonramosua/Forge/docs/oci-deploy.md

 The control plane intentionally refuses to start without secrets and at least one allowed repository.

 The bundled admin console lives in `examples/forge-admin`.
 To deploy it on OCI, publish that repository, set `forge_admin_app_repo` in your Ansible vars to that repo, and deploy an app whose `forge.yaml` uses `name: admin`.
-Private repository credentials are still registered through the control plane admin API after the deploy is up.
+Private repository credentials can be registered through the admin console or control-plane admin API after the deploy is up.
+Repo-level credentials cover one `owner/repo`; owner-level credentials cover every allowed repo under that owner/org.

 ## 4. Ansible